Hours of Operation

 Long Term Care Screenings

 For publicly-funded long-term care services, (such as nursing facility, Program of All-Inclusive Care for the Elderly(PACE), and home and community-based waiver services), an individual must be pre-screened and deemed eligible for services.
 An assessment must be completed before screeners can determine eligibility and service options.
 We offer preadmission screenings by a registered nurse and social worker.
-[LINK to our Special Programs page]
+Special Programs

 Pharmacy Access Program

 This program is designed to provide assistance for individuals, who are eligible, in applying for FREE or low-cost prescription medications.
-For more information visit our [LINK to our Pharmacy Access page]
+For more information visit our Pharmacy Access

 Are you or someone you know having problems affording the medicines prescribed by your doctor?
 Many companies that make commonly prescribed medicines have Prescription Assistance Programs, through which qualifying patients (or their doctors) receive medicines at low or no cost.
 For more information visit the Pharmacy Access Programs Page or call our hotline at 1-800-531-3065.